srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 Getting familiar with all these features is vital for any network engineer working with a fabric supporting a k8s cluster.
 Wouldn't it be great to have a way to get into all of this without the need of a physical lab?

 In this blog post we will dive into a lab topology that serves as a virtual environment to test the integration of a Kubernetes cluster with an IP fabric.
-The emulated fabric topology consists of a Leaf/Spine [SR Linux](https://learn.srlinux.dev/) nodes with the Kubernetes Cluster nodes connected to it.
-The k8s Cluster features a [MetalLB](https://metallb.universe.tf/) load-balancer that unlocks the capability of having anycast services deployed in our fabric.
+The emulated fabric topology consists of a Clos [SR Linux-based](https://learn.srlinux.dev/) fabric with the Kubernetes cluster nodes connected to it.
+The k8s cluster features a [MetalLB](https://metallb.universe.tf/) load-balancer that unlocks the capability of announcing deployed services to the IP fabric.

+Throughout the lab, we will explore the way k8s services are announced to the IP fabric, and how L3 EVPN service with Anycast Gateway can be leveraged to create a simple and efficient overlay network for external users of the k8s services.

-With [Minikube](https://minikube.sigs.k8s.io/) we will deploy a personal virtual k8s cluster and [Containerlab](https://containerlab.dev/) will handle the IP fabric emulation and the connection between both environments.
+As for the tooling used to bring up the lab we will use [Minikube](https://minikube.sigs.k8s.io/) to deploy a personal virtual k8s cluster and [Containerlab](https://containerlab.dev/) will handle the IP fabric emulation and the connection between both environments.

 <!-- more -->